 Walter L. Copeland Laboratory for Neurological Research

-Neuroanatomical research is also conducted in the Copeland Laboratory.
+The Surgical Neuroanatomy Laboratory and the Fiber Tractography Laboratory are also located in the Copeland Laboratory.
+Both of these laboratories are under the direction of Juan C. Fernandez-Miranda MD.
 Residents and visiting fellows train in neuroanatomy and the development of minimally invasive endoNeurosurgical approaches to the brain.
 New routes to various brain locations are developed using in vitro models.
-New MRI techniques for presurgical planning are being developed and the effects of endoscopic endoport surgery on white matter tracts are also being investigated.

 Wendy Fellows-Mayle, PhD, is coordinator of the Copeland Laboratory.